 About me.
 I’m an award-winning author, consumer advocate and journalist.
 I answer the most frequently asked questions about my advocacy on my site.
 If I’ve missed one, please let me know, and I’ll add it.

 About my sites.
 I founded a nonprofit advocacy organization that publishes a blog and email newsletter.
 I also publish a personal site.
 The projects are supported by individual and corporate underwriter memberships (like public TV and public radio).

-All the money raised is used to fund the advocacy efforts.
+All the money raised from reader donations is used to fund the advocacy efforts.
 The proceeds cover IT expenses, web design, servers and staff.

-A mention of a sponsor or potential sponsor on social media or in my editorial coverage isn’t meant to imply any kind of endorsement.
-If you think something I say crosses a line, please tell me.
+A mention of a sponsor or past sponsor on social media or in my editorial coverage isn’t meant to imply any kind of endorsement.

 About my stories.
 I do my best to be fair and impartial every day.
 I publish a detailed set of frequently asked questions about my advocacy practice on my site.

 Since the nonprofit consumer advocacy site I founded receives funding from multiple sources, including reader contributions and corporate sponsorships, I’m almost constantly accused of being biased.
 It’s difficult to respond to such criticism without sounding defensive.
 I think the most appropriate reply is: my work speaks for itself.

 Sure, you can probably find one or two stories where it looks like I’ve gone easy on an underwriter or where I’ve given my readers (the folks underwriting my site) a pass.
 But zoom out, and examine my body of work in its entirety, and it’s pretty clear that I’ve gone out of my way to be even-keeled.
 And if I haven’t?
 Let me know and I’ll do my best to address it.

 I have regular conversations with my supervisors about my activities and any potential conflicts.
 But ultimately, I answer to my readers.
 If there’s something you think I’ve done that I shouldn’t have, please let me know.